ad52825196/you-get-wrapper/README.md

 * Download all targets into a single folder
 * Download all targets into separate folders named after their titles
 * Allow user to specify the quality level of targets to be downloaded (not available for all sites)
+* Multiple targets can be downloaded at the same time

 ## Usage
 Change the values of constants in the Controller class before you run it.
 You can get YouGet from [here](https://github.com/soimort/you-get).